mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 ### 2. Create the split pages

-1. Create new directory, `sections/`, in the same folder of the `index.js` you create in the previous step.
+1. Create new directory, `sections/`, in the same folder as the `index.js` you created in the previous step.
-2. Create markdown file for each page in the `sections/` directory.
+2. In the `sections/` directory, compose your markdown files.
-3. To each markdown file:
+3. In each markdown file:
    - Add `splitPage: true` to the frontmatter.
    - Add `order:` to chose the order of pages - this is necessary in generating the headings.
 You will need to make sure this is the same order as the imported partial files in the main page.